opencobra/swiglpk/README.rst

 file (using ``which glpsol``) and then compile the extension for your particular GLPK installation.

-Consider staring this repo if you find swiglpk useful.
+Show us some love by staring this repo if you find swiglpk useful.

 Installation
 ~~~~~~~~~~~~